-

 What are growth motions?

-There are three main ways a GTM plan "grows" a product, known as growth motions.
+There are three main ways an effective GTM strategy "grows" a product, known as growth motions.
 These growth motions include:

 1. Sales-led growth (outbound)